Q: What are the advantages of attending Calvary Chapel Middle School?

 Q: What sort of curriculum do you use?

-A: All of our teachers are strong Christian men and women.
-Our curriculum is taught from a Christian worldview and perspective.
+A: We are a Christian school and all of our teachers are strong Christian men and women which means we/they filter all curriculums through a Christian worldview.
+Our history and science curriculums come from a Christian publisher, and our English Learning Arts and math curriculum are not.
 For specifics on textbooks, please click on "Curriculum" under the Academics tab on the homepage.

 Q: What do students do for lunch?